laosb/SvelteNova/build_scripts/README.md

 and may be retrieved from [here](https://docs.nova.app/syntax-reference/build_script.zip).

+Assuming you have Nova.app installed at `/Applications/Nova.app`, run `yarn build:tree-sitter` to build `libtree-sitter-svelte.dylib`.
+This command is also included in `yarn build`.

-Run `build_parser.sh` (from project root) to build the `tree-sitter-svelte.dylib`:
+If you installed Nova.app elsewhere, run `build_parser.sh` (from project root) to build, specifying the path to Nova.app as the first argument:

 ```sh
 ./build_scripts/build_parser.sh /Applications/Nova.app
 ```

-You may need to adjust the path to `Nova.app`.
 It will also copy the build output to correct place and cleanup temp files.